 How it works: Under this scheme, you are charged different rates for electricity usage depending on the time of day.
 For instance, $0.1880/kWh for the peak period (from 7am – 11pm); and $0.1538 for the off-peak period (from 11pm – 7am).

 What this means: You achieve greater savings if your consumption is skewed towards the off-peak timing.

 This is for you, if: You enjoy strategic planning and use more electricity during off-peak hours.
 For example, you’re a working young couple with no kids.
 You only use most electricity-hungry appliances such as air-conditioner, washing machine, and dryer during the off-peak period.

 In summary, having a clear understanding of how much electricity you consume is vital in helping you decide which plan is the right fit for you.
-But with more than 50 plans available, going through every single one of them can be time-consuming.
-Furthermore, not every retailer offers all 3 standard plans, making the comparing process even more complicated than it already is.
+But with 13 retailers to choose from, with each offering a suite of plans, going through every single one of them can be time-consuming.
 This is what we are here to address, by simplifying the comparison and contracting processes into 4 easy steps.
-Visit ELECTRIFY.SG now or contact our representatives at email@example.com for more information.
+Visit ELECTRIFY.SG now or contact our representatives at [email protected] for more information.